Brand tribalism

 A brand tribe is a concept in marketing that refers to ephemeral groups that enable connections among consumers sharing passions or interests.
 A brand tribe is part of a tribal marketing strategy fostering engagement among consumers, as opposed to emphasizing the functionality of products and services.

-Origin

-The concept of brand tribes or consumer brands originates in the sociological theory on neotribalism proposed by Michel Maffesoli.
-The neo-tribalism theory posits that people evolved to live in a tribe-like society and thus form social networks that resemble those of a tribe.

 Description

 The concept of brand tribes or consumer tribes in marketing refers to the development of consumer-to-consumer engagement through the emergence of neo-tribal values such as rituality and group locality.
 A brand tribe differs from a brand community in which tribes lack long-term commitment to the group, and do not locate their socialization around a single brand.
 The notion of consumer tribe refers to a multiplicity of commercial and non-commercial social groupings, characterized as impermanent, fluid, and ephemeral.